Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
 Version 1.0.2 Beta [12.09.2012]
-  -Triggering players are now notified if a circuit exceed the maximum amount of Pumps, Dart Traps or Statues.
+  -Triggering players are now notified if a circuit exceeds the maximum amount of Pumps, Dart Traps or Statues.
   -World Metadata are now written in JSON format.
+  -Grandfather Clock will no longer signalize a Vanilla Circuit and thus works only in Advanced Circuits.
-  -Fixed a bug causing wrong NPCs to be moved by statues.
+  -Fixed a bug causing wrong NPCs to be moved by statues - this could also have lead to exceptions.
   -Fixed a bug causing some configuration settings not to be applied when reloaded using /ac reloadcfg.
   -Fixed a bug causing no entries being written into the TShock